Home » LISK Locations » This Location

 The site was visited in the documentary "The Bad Place (The Hunt For The Long Island Serial Killer)".

-The killer made no effort to conceal the body, as he placed it out in the open, just yards away from the treeline.
+Taylor's killer made no effort to conceal the body.
+He placed it out in the open, just yards away from the treeline.

 This access road is half a mile away from the wooded area where LISK dumped the torso of Valerie Mack in 2000.